 2018 Program Information

-The next CATALySES program will be held Summer, 2018 at the University of Florida in Gainesville.
+The next CATALySES program will be held Sunday, June 17 – Friday, June 29, 2018 at the University of Florida in Gainesville.
 The program consists of day and evening activities.
 On-campus housing is provided.
 Applicants must commit to being present and engaged in all components of the two-week summer institute.

-Application packets consist of the application, 3-4 short personal statements (these statements are critical in our decisions regarding your acceptance), and a school support statement that is signed by your principal or another appropriate administrator.
+Application packets consist of the application, 3-4 short personal statements (these statements are critical in the review process), and a school support statement that is signed by your principal or another appropriate administrator.

-Applications can be submitted online, typically from December through mid-March.
-The support statement can be uploaded within your application or emailed separately to firstname.lastname@example.org.
-Please complete and submit the online version to apply to the program.
+Applications can be submitted online from January through mid-March.
+The support statement can be emailed separately to email@example.com.

 CATALySES Program Information